• Skip to primary navigation

 How to make sugar-free whipped cream

-The key to successful whipped cream is a cold bowl, cold whisk attachment or electric beaters, and very cold heavy cream.
+The key to successful whipped cream is a cold bowl, a cold whisk attachment or electric beaters, and very cold heavy cream.

-Step 1.
-Place the bowl of a stand mixer and whisk attachment in the freezer for 10-15 minutes or even overnight.
+Step 1: Place the bowl and whisk attachment of a stand mixer in the freezer for 10-15 minutes, or even overnight.
 If you need to whip up a small amount of cream, use an electric hand mixer or a hand whisk instead.
 Using a balloon whisk gives you better control of your movements and prevents overbeating.

 Pro tip: During summertime, it is recommended to set your mixing bowl on top of a larger container filled with cold water and ice.